drvinceknight/cfm/_posts/2024-10-04-review-of-notebooks.md

 ---

 In class today we covered the usage of notebooks.

-You can see a recording of the class [here](https://cardiff.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=7e5aa1b4-4ec7-4a13-8c92-b1fa00a5686b)
+You can see a recording of the class [here](https://cardiff.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=7e5aa1b4-4ec7-4a13-8c92-b1fa00a5686b).

-We started by doing a quiz (congratulations to Micheal, I'll give the person with the most wins a text book at the end of the Semester) where we went over:
+We started by doing a quiz (congratulations to Michael, I'll give the person with the most wins a text book at the end of the Semester) where we went over: